4 reasons why Gordonsville has famous fried chicken

 In recent years, Lewis became the subject of a fascinating 25-minute video documentary by Phil Audibert of Orange.
 Entitled The Edna Lewis Story, Otterbury’s work captures the achievement of one of America’s pioneering foodies and helps us appreciate a deep and resonant cultural basis for our regional food tradition.
 You may view his documentary HERE

-3. Craig Hartman & Champion Ice House Fried Chicken
+3. Gordonsville Ice House Fried Chicken

 4. The Gordonsville Famous Fried Chicken Festival